maximilianh/pubMunch/README.md

 - gnumeric includes the ssconvert tools for xslx Excel files
 - python-lxml is a fast xml/html parser

+Install these python packages:

+    pip install requests selenium pyvirtualdisplay

+- requests is very useful for pubCraw2 and highly recommended
+- selenium may only be needed to crawl karger journals

 If regular-expression based text annotation is too slow:
 The re2 library will make it at least 10 times faster.
 It is a regular expression engine that avoids backtracking as far as possible, developed originally at Google.
 To install it, you need to download the C++ source from re2.googlecode.com, compile and install it
 "make;make install" (by default to /usr/local), then install the python wrapper